 Each subrecipient of CDBG-MIT funding must appoint a Labor Standards Compliance Officer (LSCO) to oversee its construction projects.
 Each prime contractor must appoint a Labor Standards Compliance Coordinator (LSCC) to oversee the activities of itself and its subcontractors at its construction projects.
 Both LSCOs and LSCCs are required positions for construction activities.
 These positions may be an employee or a designee of a private consulting firm, however, they must understand HUD's compliance requirements with federal prevailing wage obligations applicable to HUD funded CDBG-MIT projects.
 Prime contractor LSCCs will be the subrecipient LSCO's point of contact for all wage and labor standards communication related to the prime contractor construction projects (including subcontractors working under the prime contractor).
 The subrecipient LSCO will be SCOR's point of contact for all wage and labor standards communication related to the subrecipient's Infrastructure grant.
-Each subrecipient prime contractor must complete and submit to the subrecipient a Labor Standards Coordinator Designation Form designating its LSCC.
-Each subrecipient must complete and submit to the SCOR's Mitigation Infrastructure Manager a Labor Standards Officer Designation form designation Forms (See DBFD #2 - LSCO/LSCC Designation Form).
+Each subrecipient prime contractor must complete and submit to the subrecipient a Labor Standards Coordinator Designation Infrastructure Manager a Labor Standards Officer Designation form designating its LSCO along with copies of each of its prime contractor's Labor Standards Coordinator Designation Forms (See DBFD #2 - LSCO/LSCC Designation Form).